Merkzadok/Merkzadok/README.md

 </div>

-I'm a passionate **Software Developer** from Mongolia 🇲🇳 who enjoys crafting clean, efficient, and scalable applications.
-I thrive on writing maintainable code and exploring cutting-edge development tools.
-Whether it's frontend magic or backend wizardry — I love tackling complex problems and embracing new technologies every day.
+I'm a Software Developer from Mongolia 🇲🇳 passionate about building clean, efficient, and scalable apps.
+I enjoy solving complex problems and exploring new technologies every day.

 ---